-The voice of the personal lines consumer has been added to your bookmarks.
+The voice of the personal lines consumer has been saved

 What makes personal lines insurance buyers tick in the current business environment?

 Personal lines insurers are locked in a never-ending battle for market share, one which has only intensified over the past few years as auto and homeowner carriers struggled for organic growth during a down economy and depressed housing market, with premium increases reflecting the need to offset high catastrophe losses rather than any increased demand for coverage.

 However, while the environment for exposure growth is looking brighter with unemployment declining, auto sales beginning to rebound, and some signs of recovery in the home-building sector, insurers face more fundamental challenges beyond the ups and downs of the macro-economy.

 Indeed, most carriers are reassessing their marketing, sales, and service systems to adapt to the fast-paced evolution in consumer behavior and preferences, driven primarily by advances in web and mobile technologies.
 More people are living their lives in the virtual world, whether through their laptop, tablet, or smartphone, and they expect their insurers to be there with them.
 These consumers are surfing the web over multiple Wi-Fi-enabled devices to learn about products and services, to price-shop, and to exchange customer experiences over social media.
 Many are going on to ultimately buy a policy and even file their claims online.

 Yet there is a sizable group of consumers who still prefer the human touch in personal lines, choosing to establish a trusted relationship with an insurance professional who can help them shop for a policy (sometimes for more than one type of coverage) as well as show them how to navigate the claims process and be their advocate in case of a loss.